cisco/mindmeld/docs/source/blueprints/food_ordering.rst

         'size_prices': []}
     }

 Assuming you have Elasticsearch installed on your machine, running the :keyword:`blueprint()` command described above should build the knowledge base for the food ordering app by creating the two indexes and importing all the necessary data.
-To verify that the knowledge base has been set up correctly, you can use the Question Answerer to query the indexes.
+To verify that the knowledge base has been set up correctly, you can use the :doc:`Question Answerer <../userguide/question_answering>` to query the indexes.

 For example: